toaster-code/SAP-1/README.md

 ## About my SAP-1 Project:

-I've created this circuit during the summer vacations of 2002 using Digital Works for a TCC project in digital circuits.
-Unfortunately, the project did not go as expected.
-Despite that, I decided to continue working on it to finish the simulations, just for fun ;)
+I've created this circuit during 2002 summer vacations.
+I used Digital Works to replicate the SAP-1 architecture.
+I was hopping for using it in a TCC project in digital circuits.
+Unfortunately, the project did not went as I expected.
+Despite that, I decided to continue working to finish the simulations, just for fun ;)

-I've located my source files in an old CD backup and decided to share, in case anyone get interested.
-Enjoy!
+Recently I found the source file in an old CD backup and I decided to share it, in case anyone get interested.
+So enjoy!
 Note: Descriptions of the circuits are all in portuguese.

 For any questions or clarifications, feel free to send me a hello!